Court documents reveal names of powerful men allegedly linked to Jeffrey Epstein

 After Epstein's death, secrecy and growing conspiracy theories

-The papers were sealed after the Giuffre's case was settled in 2016 for an undisclosed amount of money.
+The papers were sealed after the Giuffre case was settled in 2016 for an undisclosed amount of money.

 The Miami Herald then waged a five-year legal battle to have all documents linked to the case made public.